JasonZ-Git/JasonTechnology/git-books/HowToImproveJava.md

 So in model design, we use HTML, JS, CSS these 3 standards to provide UI solution which is handled by Swing & AWT -- that is too heavy a task.

 So we should depends on template from the beginning, get rid of Swing and AWT, use web to do the UI.
+There is a JxBrowser library which build an inner browser within Java UI(panel?) and allows applications like in the web.

 # Using Generic from the beginning - make it a must not just recommendation.

 # Redesign Serialization and Clonable interface
 These 2 interfaces are doesn't are dummy interfaces, and jvm secretly do operation on there subclasses.
 Best to use annotation to replace these kind of interfaces.
+The idea of 'Replace Serializable interface with Annotation' is also supported by book 'Core Java'

 # New Stream API - TODO - Think how to improve it from language level
 The stream API is great to simplify simple loops and make java cool again